Resolvents of Bochner Laplacians in the semiclassical limit: Auxiliary bundles

 In the sequel we assume that $A_1 =A_2 =A$ and is equipped with a Hermitian metric.
 We use the notation $\dheis^m ( L, \nabla; A)$ instead of $\dheis^m ( L, \nabla; A,A)$ and similarly for the other operator spaces.
 Our goal is to generalize Theorem \ref{theo:resolvent_et_projecteur} for $P \in \dheis^2 ( L, \nabla; A)$ having a symbol $\si $ of the form

 where $| \cdot |$ is the norm of $T^*M$ for a Riemannian metric of $M$ not necessarily compatible with $\om$ and $V \in \Ci ( M , \op{End} A)$ is Hermitian at each point.
-Example of such operators include Schrödinger operators with magnetic field and electric potential, holomorphic Laplacians or semiclassical Dirac operators, cf. \cite[Section 3]{oim_copain}.
+Example of such operators include Schrödinger operators with magnetic field and electric potential, holomorphic Laplacians or {\cc Hodge operators associated to semiclassical Dirac operators}, cf. \cite[Section 3]{oim_copain}.
 Besides of the numerous examples, the interest of these operators is that we can compute explicitly the spectrum of the symbols $\si (x, \cdot)$

 where $0 < B_1 (x) \leqslant \ldots \leqslant B_d (x)$ are the eigenvalues of $\om(x)$ with respect to $g_x$ and $V_1 (x) \leqslant \ldots \leqslant V_{r} (x)$ are the eigenvalues of $V(x)$.
 Moreover, we have